hzeller/rpi-gpio-dma-demo/README.md

 All measurements were done on unmodified Pis in their respective default clock speed with a default minimal Raspian operating-system.

+TODO: For the Pi4, there are no images yet, just some preliminary measurements.
+Stay tuned.

 ## Writing from CPU to GPIO

 The most common way to get data out on the GPIO port is using the CPU to send